Alexander-Barth/HF-radar-assim-exercise/README.md

 ## Exercise

-* Get the code for the exercise:
+* Get the code for the exercise by extract the [zip file](https://github.com/Alexander-Barth/HF-radar-assim-exercise/archive/master.zip) or by using git:

 ```bash
 git clone https://github.com/Alexander-Barth/HF-radar-assim-exercise.git